 With data governance, businesses can define and agree on standard business glossary definitions, business rules, and enforceable data standards across departments.
 This information can be used to complement a data catalog that documents and arranges data into defined, relevant and searchable business terms and details about an organization’s data and processes.
 By providing data definitions, synonyms, business attributes and data usage, both business and technical users can identify and understand available data sets.

 Data catalogs also track data lineage to uncover key details about where data came from, where it’s going and its transformation.
 With visibility and traceability of data, business users can also verify data sources, uncover and resolve data quality issues and trust the information they’re leveraging for business intelligence.

 Automated data lineage technologies significantly enhance a data catalog by providing additional business knowledge around data assets.
 With automated data lineage, companies can create an easily accessible, browsable and trustworthy data catalog that includes both business knowledge and context.
 This includes data’s business meaning, its usage and how it impacts the organization.

 By merging data management efforts to build a data catalog and automating data lineage, organizations deliver both a comprehensive technical and business view of enterprise data assets.
 As a result, the catalog supplies business context and knowledge around data to provide immediate and accurate information, while enhancing data trust and understanding for all users.

-If you are looking for more information on data and capturing business knowledge download this e-book: https://www.infogix.com/resources/data-catalog-ebook/.
+Are you looking for more information on data and capturing business knowledge?
+Check out this e-book above or below for more detailed information.